swryan/docker-images/README.md

 This repository contains a collection of [Docker](https://www.docker.com/) image definitions that allow you to quickly create an environment for working with OpenMDAO and related tools.
+You can substitute the [podman](https://podman.io) command for `docker` in the following examples if you prefer that tool.

 ## Packages